trueos/pcbsd/docs/controlpanel.rst

 Whenever there are multiple boot environments, a boot menu similar to the one seen in Figure 8.4b will appear for two seconds during system boot.
 The menu contains the names of the boot environments and the date each was created.
-Press the :kbd:`spacebar` to pause the screen so that you can review the selections, use the arrow keys to highlight the boot environment you would like to boot into, and press :kbd`Enter` to continue booting into the selected boot environment.
+Press the :kbd:`spacebar` to pause the screen so that you can review the selections, use the arrow keys to highlight the boot environment you would like to boot into, and press :kbd:`Enter` to continue booting into the selected boot environment.
 If you don't pause this screen, the system will automatically boot into either the last "Running" boot environment or, if you have activated another boot environment, the environment that was set as the "Default".